sarumpaet/MicropythonRemoteKeyboard/README.md

 The event server software must be reachable for TCP inbound connections originating from the stick.
-As an easy solution, you can configure the stick to connect to some host you control that has a public IP, then connect to that from the machine running the event server using `ssh -R 0.0.0.0:PORT:127.0.0.1:PORT publichost` or similar.
+As an easy solution, you can configure the stick to connect to some host you control that has a public IP, then connect to that from the machine running the event server using `ssh -R 0.0.0.0:PORT:127.0.0.1:PORT publichost` or similar. sshd needs to have `GatewayPorts yes` set to allow binding other interfaces than localhost.

 ## Troubleshooting